Tom Bridges: First World War

 Bridges returned in time to lead his division in the Battle of Passchendaele in the second half of 1917.
 He was severely injured on 20 September at the Battle of the Menin Road Ridge.
 It occurred after he had left his headquarters (HQ) at Sherpenburg to visit Brigadier-General Thomas Cubitt, commanding the 57th Brigade, whose HQ was in a dugout on Hill 60.
 While a German artillery barrage was ongoing, Bridges left Cubitt's dugout when a shell exploded nearby, shattering Bridges' right leg, which was amputated later that night at Wulveringham.
 Not wanting to return to England, the next six weeks were spent at a base hospital at Montreuil, near Bologne.

-He recovered quickly, however, and after a three month stint as head of the trench warfare department of Winston Churchill's Ministry of Munitions, was sent back to the United States, specifically Washington, D.C., to coordinate the dispatch of American reinforcements to the Western Front.
+He recovered quickly, however, and after a three-month stint as head of the trench warfare department of Winston Churchill's Ministry of Munitions, was sent back to the United States, specifically Washington, D.C., to coordinate the dispatch of American reinforcements to the Western Front.
 The rate of reinforcements was soon increased threefold.

 Subsequently, Bridges was appointed to liaison missions to Greece, the Balkans, and Russia (where he was responsible for the evacuation of the British Mission and the remains of the anti-Bolshevik White Army from Novorossiysk in March 1920).
 His final active service was in Greece, fighting against the Turks in Asia Minor.
+He was made colonel of the 5th Dragoon Guards in April 1920.

 After the war, he was appointed a Knight Commander of the Order of St Michael and St George (1919) and a Knight Commander of the Order of the Bath (1925).
-His uncle, the Poet Laureate Robert Bridges, also honoured him with an ode To His Excellency.
+His uncle, the Poet Laureate Robert Bridges, honoured him with an ode To His Excellency.

 Governor of South Australia

 Bridges was appointed Governor of South Australia in 1922, at the instigation of his friend Winston Churchill.
 Bridges arrived in Adelaide in December of the same year.

 Bridges was a conservative governor, defending capital punishment, supporting the Legislative Council, and denouncing "unemployables".
-He was also popular with returned servicemen.
+He was popular with returned servicemen.
 His speeches were dominated mostly by denouncements of Bolshevism, and promotion of immigration.
 He was scornful of the Prohibition movement, and created a political storm by addressing a licensed victualler's dinner, entertaining them with G. K. Chesterton drinking songs and other hilarious prohibition stories.

+He travelled to the Northern Territory in 1923 by motor-car in a well publicized trip.

+His younger sister, Philippa Beatrice Bridgers (1876-1930), visited him in Australia, and made a camel-trek through central Australia.
+She wrote about her experiences in A Walkabout in Australia published in 1925.

 Bridges became frustrated with the Labor ministries of 1924–27.
 He was particularly angered by Premier John Gunn's publishing of a secret memorandum of a former premier to the governor.
 When he was offered a second term as governor in 1927 he refused it, and returned to London that year.